rjdman/machine-learning/projects/capstone/final_report.md

 The Chinese dataset is heavily gender imbalanced with just 32 usable recordings made by females compared to the 4909 clips created by males.
-There is no opportunity to correct this imbalance with oversampling since there are so few records.
-To eliminate the possiblility of this gender imbalance becoming a key driver behind the final model created, I made the decision to only use the male dataset only for each language.
+There is no opportunity to correct this imbalance with oversampling since there are so few records from the female Chinese population.
+To eliminate the possiblility of this gender imbalance becoming a key driver behind the final model created, the decision was made to only use the male dataset for each language.

 This dataset is available under a [CCO licence](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Enhancement and reuse of the works is permitted for any purposes without restriction under copyright or database law.